LiF-x/lifxmod.com/howtomakemods/server/helloworld.md

 };
 ```

-Notice we are scoping our namespace of the package "HelloWorldMod::" this is how we ensure that the functions are scoped correctly inside our functions, and that they are then overridable by other mods if necessary.&nbsp;
+Notice we are scoping our namespace of the package "HelloWorldMod::" this is how we ensure that the functions are scoped correctly inside our functions, and that they are then overridable by other mods if necessary.

 All good so far!
 Let's get going into the next part.
 Hooking up our custom "Hello World" to LiFx Framework.